 Anxiety may occur in dying people as a result of fear of death, pain, and difficulty breathing ( see Depression and Anxiety Depression and Anxiety Many fatal illnesses cause similar symptoms, including pain, shortness of breath, digestive problems, incontinence, skin breakdown, and fatigue.
 Depression and anxiety, confusion and unconsciousness... read more ).

 Drugs that can trigger anxiety include the following:

 Some over-the-counter weight-loss products, such as those containing the herbal product guarana, caffeine, or both

-Withdrawal from alcohol Detoxification and rehabilitation Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more or sedatives Detoxification and rehabilitation Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Withdrawal from alcohol Detoxification and rehabilitation Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more or sedatives Detoxification and rehabilitation Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more , such as benzodiazepines (used to treat anxiety disorders; see the appropriate entry in the table Drugs Used to Treat Anxiety Disorders Drugs Used to Treat Anxiety Disorders ), can cause anxiety and other symptoms, such as insomnia Insomnia and Excessive Daytime Sleepiness (EDS) The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more and restlessness.

 Symptoms of Anxiety Disorders